"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Manjula Suri, Namita Saini and Shipra Gupta.
+Manjula Suri, Namita Saini, Shipra Gupta.
 Exploring the effect of yoga and diet counseling on dietary intake of college-going females.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 155-160.
+Int J Phys Educ Sports Health 2017;4(1):155-160.